nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide

-Hello There!
+Hello There!!
 This is Duke, your own personal Command Line Interface (CLI) bot to help manage your daily schedule!

 ## Quick Start